panzi/u4pak/README.md

 File Format
 -----------

-Only what is absolutely necesarry to read archives is reverse engineered.

 Byte order is little endian and the character encoding of file names seems to be ASCII (or ISO-8859-1/UTF-8 that coincidentally only uses ASCII compatiple characters).